TangHao1987/introductionToAlgorithm/README.md

 1. the basic model of insertionsort, all the exercises solutions of chapter 2.1, which are stored in package introductiontoalgo.gettingstart.insertionsort

-2. the basic model of mergesort, partial exercises solutions of chapter 2.3, which are stored in package introductiontoalgo.gettingstart.designingalgorithm
+2. the basic model of mergesort, all the exercises solutions of chapter 2.3, which are stored in package introductiontoalgo.gettingstart.designingalgorithm